hhas/SwiftAutomation/doc-source/6 application-objects.md

 ### Checking if an application is running

-You can check if the application specified by an Application object is currently running by checking its `isRunning` property.
-This is useful if you don't want to perform commands on an application that isn't already running.
-For example:
+You can check if the target application is currently running by getting the value of its `isRunning` Boolean property:

+    Finder().isRunning

+For example, SwiftAutomation will automatically launch a non-running application the first time it sends a command, so if you don't want to interact with that application unless it is already running, enclose all of its commands in a conditional block that only executes if its `isRunning` property is `true`:

-    let textedit = TextEdit()
+    let iTunes = iTunes()

-    // Only perform TextEdit-related commands if it's already running: if textedit.isRunning {
+    // Only perform iTunes-related commands if it's already running: if iTunes.isRunning {
-        // all TextEdit-related commands go here...
+        // all iTunes-related commands go here...
     }

-SwiftAutomation automatically launches a non-running application the first time your script makes sends a command.
-To avoid accidental launches, _all_ commands relating to that application must be included in a conditional block that only executes if `isRunning` returns `true`.

 ### Launching applications via `launch()`